Telegram for Content Creators: Complete Marketing Guide for 2026

 - Affiliate partnerships: Commission on products you recommend

-- Brand deals: Ongoing partnerships with companies
+- Ongoing brand deals: Long-term partnerships with companies aligned with your content

-Driving Traffic to Monetized Platforms
+Driving Traffic to Your Monetized Properties

 - Your own products and services